kr-colab/disperseNN2/docs/source/vignette.rst

                 >             grep -w $id vignette/iraptus.csv; \
                 >         done | cut -d "," -f 4,5 | sed s/","/"\t"/g > vignette/iraptus.locs

 This filtering results in 1951 SNPs from 95 individuals.
-These values are included in our below ``disperseNN2`` preprocessing command:
+These values are included in our below ``disperseNN2`` preprocessing command.
+This preprocessing step will take a while (maybe an hour), so it's a good time to get some coffee:

 .. code-block:: console